Automattic/jetpack/projects/plugins/jetpack/extensions/plugins/publicize/hooks/use-select-social-media/Readme.md

 ## API

-This hooks returns an object with the following properties.
+This hook returns an object with the following properties.

 ### connections